 - 1/2 lime

 - BOIL POTATOES: Place potatoes in medium pot.
-Add enough water to just cover potatoes.
+Add enough cold water to just cover potatoes.
 Add a couple of teaspoons salt.
 Bring to boil.
 Lower heat to medium and simmer, partially covered for 6-10 minutes (depending on size of potatoes) until tender but not mushy).
 Drain potatoes, place back on stove and shake over heat to dry them out and 'rough them up' for 1 minute.